clutariomark/Design_vs_As-Built/README.md

 |  | fill | crown, slope |
 | pavement | not ready | - |

+### Rasterizing method
+- LAS to Raster
+It thins the LAS dataset first, then create TIN for calculaion, finally rasterize.

+- LandXML to Raster
+It create esri TIN surface and then rasterize.

 ## Install
 1. prepare Windows server
 2. install ArcGIS pro to the window server